MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/supported-usb-classes.md

 ---
 title: USB Device Class Drivers Included in Windows
-description: This article lists the Microsoft-provided drivers for the supported USB device classes. ms.date: 01/17/2024
+description: This article lists the Microsoft-provided drivers for the supported USB device classes. ms.date: 08/01/2024
 ---

 # USB device class drivers included in Windows

 > [!IMPORTANT]
 > This topic is for programmers.
-If you are a customer experiencing USB problems, see [Troubleshoot common USB problems](https://support.microsoft.com/help/17614/windows-10-troubleshoot-common-usb-problems)
+If you are a customer experiencing USB problems, see [Fix USB-C problems in Windows](https://support.microsoft.com/windows/fix-usb-c-problems-in-windows-f4e0e529-74f5-cdae-3194-43743f30eed2)

 This article lists the Microsoft-provided drivers for the supported USB device classes.